respawn-app/KMPUtils/README.md

 [![AndroidWeekly #556](https://androidweekly.net/issues/issue-556/badge)](https://androidweekly.net/issues/issue-556/)

 KMM Utils is a collection of all the things that are missing from Kotlin STL, popular KMM libraries & platform SDKs.
-The library is meant to be a drop-in dependency - no need to study anything (except maybe `ApiResult`) - just add and enjoy the expanded API of the things you are used to, relying on autocompletion to come up with suggestions for you.
+The library is meant to be a drop-in dependency - no need to study anything - just add and enjoy the expanded API of the things you are used to, relying on autocompletion to come up with suggestions for you.

 See documentation at [https://opensource.respawn.pro/kmmutils/](https://opensource.respawn.pro/kmmutils/)